-Another great show on Columbus Day talking all things millennial with my friend and Hollywood writer, Ben Smith.
+Another great show on Columbus Day talking all things millennial with my good friend and Hollywood writer, Ben Smith.

 Since moving to LA LA Land eight years ago, Ben has managed to survive by developing websites while pursing his passion as a screenwriter.
 He’s also become a much better writer and continues to hone his craft by taking show-runner classes at UCLA.

 As a follow-up to last week’s “If I Were President”, I would raise the Federal Minimum Wage and require our unemployed receiving benefits to get their hands dirty, helping America achieve the cleanest streets in the world…no doubt!

 In other news, Tola Talks Hollywood movies and gives a 5-star review to George Clooney’s The Ides of March, bestows the The Get Your Shit Together Award to a Judge in Michigan, plus “nudge” theory with this year’s winner of the Nobel Peace Prize in Economic Sciences.

 Check it out below…and remember to get your workout in!
 Peace – R

 What’s funny, sexy and exhilarating, that makes you wanna get up and dance?